abradley2/backbone-boilerplate/README.md

 git clone --depth 1 https://github.com/abradley2/backbone-frontend-starter
 ```

+If you want the CoffeeScript version, checkout the CoffeeScript branch and pull
+from that.

 Then install your needed dependencies with:
 ```
 npm install
 ```

+It is generally easiest to just delete the .git folder and reinitialize git to
+map this to your own repository.

-Then run one of the scripts to git' you rolling
+Then run one of the scripts get started.

 # Scripts

-The following scripts are available.
-Watch scripts will watch source files for
+The following scripts are available. _"Watch"_ scripts will watch source files for
 changes and rerun the build accordingly.

 `npm run watch-scripts`